open-estuary/estuary/doc/Deploy_Manual.4D02.md

 In this boot mode, the root parameter in grub.cfg menuentry will set to /dev/nfs and nfsroot will be set to the path of rootfs on NFS server.You can use `"showmount -e <server ip address>"` to list the exported NFS directories on the NFS server.

+You can use "showmount -e <server ip address>" to list the exported NFS directories on the NFS server.

 D02 supports booting via NFS, you can try it as following steps:

 1. Enable DHCP, TFTP and NFS service according to [Setup_PXE_Env_on_Host.md](https://github.com/open-estuary/estuary/blob/master/doc/Setup_PXE_Env_on_Host.4All.md).

 2. Get and config grub file to support NFS boot according to [Grub_Manual.md](https://github.com/open-estuary/estuary/blob/master/doc/Grub_Manual.4All.md).

-3. Reboot D02 and press anykey to enter UEFI Boot Menu
+3. Reboot D02 and press anykey except "enter" to enter UEFI Boot Menu

 4. Select boot option "Boot Manager"->"EFI Network" boot option to enter.

 <h3 id="3.5">Boot via DISK(SAS/USB/SATA)</h3>

-D02 board supports booting via SAS and USB disk by default, if you want to boot via SATA, there are two different methods for you, one is to plug SATA disk into PCIE-to-SATA convert card(model:PEC-2024) which connect to D02 board, another is to connect SATA disk into SATA interface on D02 board directly.
+D02 board supports booting via SAS and USB disk by default, if you want to boot via SATA, there are two different methods for you, one is to plug SATA disk into PCIE-to-SATA convert card(model:PEC-2024) which connect to D02 board, another is to connect SATA disk into SATA interface on D02 board directly. <br>
 Usually the first is more stable than the second, so we suggest you to use the first method.

 For SAS and USB, the UEFI will directly get the grub from the EFI system partition on the hard disk.
 The grub will load the grub configuration file from the EFI system partition.
 So grubaa64.efi, grub.cfg, Image and different estuary release distributions are stored on disk.
 But for SATA boot mode, the kernel image will be loaded from NORFLASH into RAM on target board.
 The root parameter passed to the kernel will be specified in hip05-d02.dts and it will point to the root partition on SATA disk.

-1. Boot by PXE or NORFLASH(please refer to "Boot via PXE" or "Boot via NORFLASH") to part and format hardware disk before booting D02 board
+1. Boot by PXE or NORFLASH(please refer to "#Boot via PXE" or "#Boot via NORFLASH") to part and format hardware disk before booting D02 board

    Format hardware disk, e.g.: sudo mkfs.vfat /dev/sda1; sudo mkfs.ext4 /dev/sda2<br>
    Part hardware disk with `"sudo fdisk /dev/sda" as follow:`<br>

         +---------+-----------+--------------+------------------+------------------+
         | Name    |   Size    |    Type      |   USB/SAS        |   SATA           |